AyushVerma2/surfer/README.md

 Surfer is a simple service that:
 - Crawls CKAN repositories
 - Converts CKAN metadata into Ocean metadata
+- Hashes the metadata to obtain Asset IDs
 - Offers a web-based interface for exploring the resulting Ocean assets

-## Usage
+## Example Usage

-surfer is currently designed to be used interactively at a Clojure repl.
+Surfer is currently designed to be used interactively at a Clojure REPL.
 Open a REPL in the 'surfer.core' namespace.

 ```clojure
 (ns surfer.core)